TheMole3/GriffinGames/README.md

 `"azure": {"clientId", "authority", "clientSecret"}`    Contains Microsoft Azure Auth credentials for authenication.
 You can read how to get these here https://docs.microsoft.com/sv-se/graph/auth/auth-concepts

 `"authSecret": "Auth JWT Secret"`                       Choose a long random string to encrypt user data.
 KEEP THIS SECRET!
-If it is released, anyone can use anyones account.
+If it is released, anyone can use anyone's account.

-`"domain": "domain.example.tld"`                        The base uri of the website
+`"domain": "domain.example.tld"`                        The base URI of the website

-`"https:": true`                                        Can be true or false and defines wether to use https or http
+`"https:": true`                                        Can be true or false and defines whether to use https or http

 `"dbConnect": "Mongo DB connect uri"`                   A mongodb connect uri, read more here https://docs.mongodb.com/manual/reference/connection-string/

 `"administratorEmails": ["admin@domain.com", "host@domain.com"]` An array of emails that should have access to admin and setup pages

 ### Running the server
-The webserver is started using `node app.js`
+The web server is started using `node app.js`

 ## Game setup
 Start by getting data from the people who are going to play the game.
-<br> The data needed are, Name, Email and Class.
+<br> The data needed are Name, Email and Class.

 Put this into an Excel document formated like the table below
 | Name                  | Class | Email             |